 The Famous Recipes

 We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his wife, Peg Champion.
-It turns out that Grandma Elsie’s spice mix isn't just a must-have for pies.
+It turns out that Grandma Elsie’s Famous Spices isn't just a must-have for pies.

-Over the next few weeks we’ll be sharing some of those recipes (including a new one!) on the blog, along with that of her famous pumpkin pie, so stay tuned!
+Over the next few weeks we’ll be sharing some of those recipes (including a new one!) on the blog, so stay tuned!

 We hope you'll enjoy all.